otagobioinformaticsspringschool/intro-git/docs/4_tracking_changes.md

     The staging area can hold changes from any number of files that you want to commit as a single snapshot.

-    1. Add some text to `README.txt` noting your decision to consider Venus as a base
+    1. Add a step 3 to `README.txt`
-    2. Create a new file `venus.txt` with your initial thoughts about Venus as a base for you and your friends
+    2. Create a new file `metadata.txt` with a very brief description of the dataset
     3. Add changes from both files to the staging area, and commit those changes.